Courses of Study

 [BI375] Animal Physiology: Environment and Adaptation A study of the diversity of animal function, from organisms to molecules, with an emphasis on adaptations to the environment.
 Physical and chemical principles and their application to physiological processes will be emphasized.
 The optional laboratory, when offered, earns a fourth credit and is an in silico exploration of quantitative concepts, genomics, proteomics, and bioinformatics.
 Prerequisite: A 200-level biology course.
 Three credit hours.

-BI376s Development, Genes, and Evolution Evolutionary developmental biology investigates the intersections of development, genetics, and evolution.
+[BI376] Development, Genes, and Evolution Evolutionary developmental biology investigates the intersections of development, genetics, and evolution.
 We will present an overview of these subjects, followed by ideas and methodologies that emerge from their synthesis.
 Topics include plasticity, polyphenism, gene networks, constraint, parallel evolution, evolvability, among others.
 Students will (1) become familiar with the history and evidence of these concepts, (2) understand the arguments for and criticisms of their roles in evolution, (3) practice discussion, peer review, and presentation of these and related topics.
+Lecture and laboratory.
 Prerequisite: Biology 279.
-Three credit hours.
-Angelini
+Four credit hours.

 BI378s Molecular Biology Listed as Biochemistry 378.
 Four credit hours.
 Instructor